isbrandon02/CoRide/README.md

 # CoRide

-CoRide is a carpooling app prototype for coworkers.
+CoRide is a carpooling app prototype designed for employees who commute to the same workplace.

-The idea behind it is pretty simple.
-A lot of people commute to the same office from nearby neighborhoods at roughly the same time, but they still drive alone.
-That means more traffic, more money spent on gas and parking, and a routine that can feel more isolating than it needs to.
-CoRide tries to make shared commuting feel easier, more normal, and worth doing.
+Many coworkers travel from nearby areas to the same office around the same time, yet they still drive alone.
+This creates unnecessary traffic, higher commuting costs, and more carbon emissions than needed.
+CoRide is meant to make shared commuting feel practical, normal, and actually worth doing.
+Instead of treating carpooling like an inconvenience, the app focuses on showing both the personal and environmental value of sharing rides.

-Instead of asking people to figure everything out on their own, the app collects a few basics like home area, office, work schedule, and vehicle details.
-From there, it suggests likely matches, lets people request rides, gives both sides a way to manage those requests, and shows the savings and environmental impact over time.
+Rather than expecting users to coordinate everything on their own, the app collects key commute details like general home area, office destination, work schedule, and vehicle availability.
+From there, CoRide suggests potential ride matches, lets users request or accept shared trips, and tracks long-term impact through money saved and emissions reduced.
+The goal is to make sustainability feel measurable and connected to everyday commuting decisions.

 ## What CoRide does

-The current prototype supports:
+The current app supports:

 - account creation and login
 - onboarding with commute and vehicle details